-In this tutorial, you will learn how to create a multi-language website within Umbraco... all within a single home node.
-If you read most other Umbraco multi-language tutorials (including this one) most of the recommendations will be to create a homepage for each language.
+In this tutorial, you will learn how to create a multi-language website within Umbraco V7.
+This tutorial is different as I will show you how to create the site all within a single home node.
+If you read most other Umbraco multi-language tutorials (including this one) most of the recommendations will be to create a homepage and a separate area for each language.

 What Is Vorto?

-Vorto is an Umbraco package that can be installed via Nuget.
+Vorto is a Umbraco package that can be installed via Nuget.
 Vorto allows you to create multi-language properties.
-When you add a Vorto wrapped property onto a document type, content editors are presented within a language toggle.
-Content editors can then add different content for different languages, as seen below.
+When you add a Vorto wrapped property onto a document type, content editors are presented with a language toggle on each data-types within the CMS.
+Using this feature, content editors can then add different content for different languages, as seen below.

 Adding Vorto To A Document Type

 To create a Vorto property, within the Umbraco backend, go to

 Document Types.
 Find the document type you want to edit and select it.

 Pick the data type you want to wrap, give it a name and job done:

 Assuming a content editor has created and published a page using this data type, next, you will need to render your property within your view.
 When I build a website, I like to adhere to good software engineering practices.
 One common-sense practice is to favour strongly-typed models.
 To access CMS content from within a strongly-typed model you can use the Umbraco model builder.
 Following good MVC practices, you should aim to keep as much logic out of your view layer as possible.
 Let's say we've created a Vorto property and generated a model using the Umbraco model builder.
 The outputted property code will look like this: